keeganpaleshi/RMTest/readme.txt

 directly.
 They already represent activities in Bq and no additional division by the detection efficiency is required.

+The time-series fit checks whether the covariance matrix returned by Minuit is positive definite.
+If not, a tiny diagonal jitter is added before repeating the check.
+When even the jittered matrix fails this test the result still contains the fitted values but ``fit_valid`` is set to ``False``.

 ## Configuration

 `nominal_adc` under the `calibration` section sets the expected raw ADC